Payment and installment plans continue to gain popularity, and for good reason.

 - Offers ‘Pay in 4’ for smaller purchases and finance options for higher-value orders with monthly interest-bearing installments in the US.

-- Initial spending limits are set for new customers which increase over time, rewarding responsible spending habits.
+- Initial spending limits are set for new customers, which increase over time and reward responsible spending habits.

-When you probably shouldn't use buy now, pay later services via Stripe
+When you probably shouldn't use 'buy now, pay later' services

 In addition to the benefits buy now, pay later options provide to both sellers and buyers, it's important to note that these services may not align well with your business if: